phuihock/mcp-deeinfra/README.md

 This server provides the following MCP tools:

-- `generate_image`: Generate an image from a text prompt using specified model.
+- `generate_image`: Generate an image from a text prompt.
 Returns the URL of the generated image.
-- `text_generation`: Generate text completion from a prompt using specified model.
+- `text_generation`: Generate text completion from a prompt.
-- `embeddings`: Generate embeddings for a list of input texts using specified model.
+- `embeddings`: Generate embeddings for a list of input texts.
 - `speech_recognition`: Transcribe audio from a URL to text using Whisper model.
 - `zero_shot_image_classification`: Classify an image into provided candidate labels using vision model.
 - `object_detection`: Detect and describe objects in an image using multimodal model.
 - `image_classification`: Classify and describe contents of an image using multimodal model.
-- `text_classification`: Analyze text for sentiment and category using specified model.
+- `text_classification`: Analyze text for sentiment and category.
-- `token_classification`: Perform named entity recognition (NER) on text using specified model.
+- `token_classification`: Perform named entity recognition (NER) on text.
-- `fill_mask`: Fill masked tokens in text with appropriate words using specified model.
+- `fill_mask`: Fill masked tokens in text with appropriate words.

 ## Testing